nickolanack/pushbox-js/README.md

 (background) when clicked also triggers a close event although that is configurable.

 Displaying content in this way itself is not the most difficult thing to do.
 However, what is much more difficult and what this library is trying to provide, is a tool that allows popovers to be nested.
-Complex should be converted to a linear stack of open overlays, and each overlay should recieve the full size of the browser window.
+Complex tree like nestings rarely occur, but should be posible and appear as a linear stack of open overlays, each recieving the full size of the browser window.
+This is difficult to do, when views are created as a series of iframes becuase iframe overlays generally cannot create new child overlays outside of thier own bounding box.

 Example Use Case: I'm developing a web application that opens various PushBoxes to display user interactive forms, menus, or content including videos.
 I want to display a video within a PushBox and also have an edit button that instead of taking the user to a edit form, simply opens the form above the rest of the application in another PushBox.
 The problems are: